- Home

 - T-cells – attack invaders (antigens) by killing them directly or by helping B-cells make antibodies

-- natural killer (NK)-cells – rarer lymphocytes that specialise in killing cancer cells.
+- natural killer (NK)-cells – rarer lymphocytes that specialise in killing diseased cells, including cancer cells.

-Diseases such as lymphoma or treatments such as chemotherapy can lower the number of blood cells in the body.
-This can cause:
+Diseases such as lymphoma or treatments such as chemotherapy can lower the number of blood cells in the body and cause:

 - a low level of white blood cells (neutropenia), which makes you more likely to get infections